Libensemble/libensemble/docs/data_structures/libE_specs.rst

             A prefix path specifying where to create sim directories 'ensemble_dir_suffix' [str] :
             A suffix to add to worker copies of sim_input_dir to distinguish runs.
+        'copy_input_files' [list] :
+            List of filenames to copy from the input dir.
+Ignore all others.
+        'symlink_input_files' [list] :
+            List of filenames to symlink instead of copy.
+        'copy_input_to_parent' [bool] :
-        'profile_worker' [Boolean] :
+            Copy all input files to the parent dirs containing calc dirs.
+Default: False 'profile_worker' [Boolean] :
             Profile using cProfile.
 Default: False